xiaosu-zhu/McQuic/README.md

 git clone https://github.com/NVIDIA/apex && cd apex
 pip install -v --disable-pip-version-check --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```
-More information such as system requirements, please refer to [their repository](https://github.com/NVIDIA/apex).
+More information such as building toolchains, please refer to [their repository](https://github.com/NVIDIA/apex).

 # Develop, Contribute, or Train a New Model
-If you want to test your new ideas, add new functions, or train new models, you must install mcquic by [**Docker**](#docker-recommended) or [**manually (with optional step)**](#install-manually-for-dev).
+It will be very nice 😊 if you want to check your new ideas, add new functions, or train new models, you need to install `mcquic` by [**Docker**](#docker-recommended) or [**manually (with optional step)**](#install-manually-for-dev).
 To train models, here are minimal and recommended system requirements.

 ## Requirements
 * Minimal
-  * `RAM ≥ 32GiB`
+  * `RAM ≥ 16GiB`
   * `VRAM ≥ 12GiB`
 * Recommended
   * `VRAM ≥ 24GiB`
   * Better if you have `≥4-way` NVIDIA RTX 3090s or faster GPUs.

 ## Configs
-Files in [configs](configs) give some example config to train models.
-Please check specifications in [configs/README](configs/README.md).
+Files in [configs](configs) give some example configs to train models.
+Please check specifications in [configs/README.md](configs/README.md).

 ## Train and Test
-Before train models, you need to prepare an image dataset.
+Before training models, you need to prepare an image dataset.
 It is free to pick any images to form dataset, as long as the image-size is `≥512x512`.

-* To build a training dataset, put all images in a folder (allow for sub-folders), then
+* To build a training dataset, please put all images in a folder (allow for sub-folders), then
 ```bash
 # python -m mcquic.dataset [PATH_OF_YOUR_IMAGE_FOLDER] [PATH_OF_OUTPUT_DATASET]
 python -m mcquic.dataset train_images mcquic_dataset
 ```
+to build a `lmdb` for `mcquic` to read.

-* Prepare a training config, don't forget to speify dataset path.
+* Then, you could prepare a training config, and don't forget to speify dataset path.
 ```yaml
 # `configs/train.yaml`
 ...